Gastroenterology & Hepatology (Digestive Care)

 Experts don't know exactly why some people accumulate fat in the liver while others do not.
 Similarly, there is limited understanding of why some fatty livers develop inflammation that progresses to cirrhosis.

-NAFLD and NASH are linked to:
+Nonalcoholic fatty liver disease and nonalcoholic steatohepatitis are linked to:

 - Obesity or being overweight